dudeperf3ct/dudeperf3ct.github.io/content/posts/ultrascale_data_parallelism.md

 draft: false
 ---

-HuggingFace released an awesome [open-source book](https://huggingface.co/spaces/nanotron/ultrascale-playbook) on training LLMs using up to 12k GPUs.
+Hugging Face released a fantastic [open-source book](https://huggingface.co/spaces/nanotron/ultrascale-playbook) for training LLMs on up to 12,000 GPUs.

 In the [previous post](https://dudeperf3ct.github.io/posts/ultrascale_one_gpu/) in the ultra-scale series, we looked at what are the different challenges one encounters when training an LLM on a single GPU.
 There are 4 items that consume memory: